 Schengen Visa Calculator

-The rules for travelling or working in Europe will change from 1 January 2021: information updated 10th November*
+The rules for travelling or working in Europe changed from 1st January 2021:

 You will be able to travel to countries in the Schengen area for up to 90 days in any 180-day period without a visa as a tourist, to visit family or friends, to attend business meetings, cultural or sports events, or for short-term studies or training.